This post may contain affiliate links. Please read our disclosure policy.

 Old Fashioned Peanut Butter Cookies

 My Great-Grandmother’s award winning, Old Fashioned Peanut Butter Cookies are a sweet, traditional peanut butter cookie that is crispy but not dry.
-Each bite is full of peanut butter flavor and will have you reaching for the next before your better judgment has time to object!
+Not only is each bite full of peanut butter flavor, but they’ll be ready in less than 20 minutes!

 Prep: 10 minutes